Is AVUV a Good Investment? The Case For and Against (2026)

 Start from your goal, then check four things: what AVUV holds, its cost versus alternatives, how much it overlaps with what you already own, and whether the exposure fits your time horizon and risk tolerance.
 Walnut can analyze the overlap against your real holdings; you keep your broker and approve any trade.

 Walnut is informational, not investment advice.
-Figures are approximations stamped to early 2026; verify current data with Avantis Investors (American Century Investments) or your broker.
+Figures are approximations stamped to mid-2026; verify current data with Avantis Investors or your broker.
 Nothing here is a recommendation to buy, sell, or hold any security.